auth0/docs/articles/services/gallery/scim.md

 ---
 # System for Cross-domain Identity Management (SCIM)

 SCIM - the System for Cross-domain Identity Management - is a standardized protocol and schema for provisioning, deprovisioning, and managing user identity-related information across systems.
-If you're developing a cloud application or service that is intended to be used by one or more enterprise organizations, SCIM provides a standardized way for these organizations to programmatically provision, deprovision, and manage user account records in your application.
+If you are developing a cloud application or service that is intended to be used by one or more enterprise organizations, SCIM provides a standardized way for these organizations to programmatically provision, deprovision, and manage their user account records in your application.

-Customized extensibility provided by the Auth0 Professional Services allows you to protoype and deploy to production, SCIM 2.0 based user provisioning, deprovisioning, and management for any application using Auth0 as its user identity front end.
-It works by implementing an a SCIM 2.0 server that translates all SCIM messages into the format required by your identity API.
+Customized extensibility provided by the Auth0 Professional Services allows you to quickly protoype and deploy to production SCIM 2.0-based user provisioning, deprovisioning, and management for any application using Auth0 as its user identity front end.
+This is achieved by implementing a customized SCIM 2.0 server that translates all SCIM messages into the format required by your identity API.

-## SCIM protocol operations supported
+### SCIM protocol operations supported
 * Create users via HTTP POST, as described in RFC7644 Section 3.3
 * Retrieve users via HTTP GET, as described in RFC7644 Section 3.4.1
 * Update users via HTTP PATCH, as described in RFC7644 Section 3.5.2
 * Partial implementation of searching for users via HTTP GET, as described in RFC7644 Section 3.4.2.

-## SCIM schemas supported
+### SCIM schemas supported
 * Core schema for user resources, as defined in RFC Sections 3.1, 4.1, 4.1.1, and 4.1.2
 * Enterprise schema for user resources, as defined in RFC Section 4.3

+##